christianwong/ts-react-firebase-template/README.md

 After "Use this template", follow these steps:
 1. Update Badge URL to your new project.
-1. Go to Settings > Secrets and set FIREBASE_TOKEN, PROJECT_ID and PROJECT_ID.
+1. Go to Settings > Secrets and set FIREBASE_TOKEN, PROJECT_ID and PROJECT_STAGING_ID.